 - • A workplace where you can complete your assessments under a supervisor, where possible (Note: You will be provided with a simulated environment if you are unable to secure a workplace for assessments – for units applicable under simulated pathway only)

 - • A computer with Internet access

 - • Google Chrome, Adobe Acrobat Reader, and MS Word and MS PowerPoint or their equivalent applications

 - • Video recording equipment (e.g. mobile phone, video recorder) or a TAE qualified assessor to provide observation and feedback for delivery facilitation projects

 - • Access to at least eight (8) adult learners for conducting delivery projects

 - • An RTO qualified to train and assess for Vocational Placement

 - • A VET practitioner qualified to provide assessment in accordance with Clause 1.13-1.16 of Standards for RTOs 2015.
 The VET practitioner should be under the chosen Vocational Placement to supervise your assessments

-Ambition Training Institute is responsible for the quality of training and assessment provided and for the issuing of all qualifications and statements of attainment.
+Ambition Training Institute is responsible for issuing of all qualifications and statements of attainment.
 Any changes to the arrangements will be communicated to students.